jkool702/forkrun/DOCS/DESIGN.md

 To handle fault-resilience, forkrun repurposes the **escrow** pipe:

 * A non-blocking anonymous pipe (per-node in NUMA mode)
-* Entries contain: starting offset + line count of the aborted batch
+* Entries contain: the ring slot index of the aborted batch, its slot count (always 1 under the single-slot invariant), and the batch's `num_kills` counter (24-byte packet).

 If a worker process crashes, is killed by OOM, or explicitly fails, its active transaction is rolled back: